Political views and activism of Rage Against the Machine: EZLN

-Saturday Night Live incident

-On April 10, 1996, the band was scheduled to perform two songs on the NBC comedy variety show Saturday Night Live.
-The show was hosted that night by Republican ex-presidential candidate and multi-millionaire Steve Forbes.
-According to Tom Morello, "RATM wanted to stand in sharp juxtaposition to a billionaire telling jokes and promoting his flat tax by making our own statement."

-To this end, producer Brendan O'Brien suspended two upside-down American flags from their amplifiers.
-Seconds before they took the stage to perform "Bulls on Parade", SNL and NBC sent stagehands in to pull the flags down.
-The inverted flags, says Morello, represented:

-The band's first attempt to hang the flags during a pre-telecast rehearsal on Thursday was stopped by SNLs producers, who "demanded that we take the flags down", according to Morello.
-"They said the sponsors would be upset, and that because Steve Forbes was on, they had to run a 'tighter' show."
-SNL also told the band it would mute objectionable lyrics in "Bullet in the Head" (which was supposed to be RATM's second song), and insisted that the song be bleeped in the studio because Forbes had friends and family there.

-On the night of the show, following the removal of the flags during the first performance, the band was approached by SNL and NBC officials and ordered to immediately leave the building.
-Upon hearing this, RATM bassist Commerford reportedly stormed Forbes' dressing room, throwing shreds from one of the torn down flags.

-Morello noted that members of the Saturday Night Live cast and crew, whom he declined to name, "[e]xpressed solidarity with our actions, and a sense of shame that their show had censored the performance".
+1991–2000: First tenure

 Radio Free L.A.

 Radio Free Los Angeles was a radio show held by the band on January 20, 1997, the night of Bill Clinton's second inauguration as President.
 The show comprised segments and interviews featuring Michael Moore, teen rights activist Emily Hodgson, Leonard Peltier, Chuck D, Mumia Abu-Jamal, UNITE, Noam Chomsky, Amy Ray of the Indigo Girls, and Subcomandante Marcos of the Zapatistas.
 These were intercut with musical performances by Morello, De la Rocha, Flea and Stephen Perkins playing different versions of Rage songs, as well as Beck and Cypress Hill playing their own songs.
 The band organized and played the show in response to the re-election of Clinton:

 The two-hour show was syndicated by over 50 commercial U.S. radio stations and streamed live from the band's website.
 Transcripts of the interviews are freely available online.